 Cluster variable Stratification variable

 Wave 1 ahsecls2 astratif

 Wave 2 hseclst astratif

-Wave 3 onwards 4 Idahhw [n] (household serial number: 'idahhw' plus Wave number e.g. for Wave 5, this is idahhw5) () gor
+Wave 3 onwards 4 idahhwn (household serial number: 'idahhw' plus Wave number e.g. for Wave 5, this is idahhw5) () gor gor

-Where possible we recommend that analysis be conducted on weighted data since this will help to minimise bias from differential non-response amongst key subgroups.
-This is particularly important if conducting full sample analyses due to the relatively smaller size (in comparison to the proportions in the population) of the youngest age groups 50-54 in the ELSA sample.
-More details are provided in the Wave 11 Technical Report.
+Where possible we recommend that analysis be conducted on weighted data since this will help to minimise bias from differential non-response amongst key sub groups.
+This is particularly important if conducting Wave 8 full sample analyses due to the relatively smaller size (in comparison to the proportions in the population) of the youngest age groups 52-54 in the ELSA sample.
+More details will be provided in the Wave 8 Technical Report (forthcoming in late 2018).